-Unlike many tough-talking SUVs, the Montero has credibility: for eighteen years, specially-prepped versions (called the Pajero overseas) have brought home trophies from the Paris-to-Dakar rally.
+Unlike many tough-talking SUVs, the Montero has credibility: for nineteen years, specially-prepped versions (called the Pajero overseas) have participated in the Paris-to-Dakar rally and brought home the hardware.
+Globally, it’s sold in 170 countries.
 It’s the same length as the company’s Endeavor, but it’s wider and taller, and has a longer wheelbase.
 It also shares the Endeavor’s engine, but it’s heavier, and the manual-mode transmission can come in handy when you really need to get all that bulk moving.

 The Montero’s four-wheel-drive system is quite sophisticated, with a switch that activates an electric motor to select drive modes.
 Shifting from two- to four-wheel-drive can be done at speeds up to 100 km/h.
 The exterior styling borders on odd, but the interior is as nice as many higher-priced SUVs, and that warranty is a thing of beauty.
 One possible drawback is the company’s limited dealer network, which may make it difficult for some buyers to purchase or service their vehicles conveniently.